Missing the bus meant a trip to Paraguay and the Jesuit Ruins. What?

 I was there only 15 minutes, but it was fun.

-I decided then and there that I would return to Paraguay after going to Iguazu Falls, that I would make my way to Asunción before crossing back into Argentina.
+I decided then and there that I would return to Paraguay after going to Iguazu Falls to make my way to Asunción before crossing back into Argentina.

 I should have left well enough alone.